Australian coal miners recapitalise, eye BHP assets and other M&A

-New Hope Corporation (NHC.AX), a major thermal coal producer, raised about A$200 million ($152 million) late last month whose use it said "may include further growth expansion and opportunistic M&A activity."
+New Hope Corporation, a major thermal coal producer, raised about A$200 million ($152 million) late last month whose use it said “may include further growth expansion and opportunistic M&A activity.”

-And Stanmore Resources (SMR.AX) said last week its majority owner, Singapore-listed Golden Energy and Resources (GOLD.SI) (GEAR), will increase a loan facility to $70 million, partly to help the Australian coal miner advance its Isaac Plains project. read more
+And Stanmore Resources said last week its majority owner, Singapore-listed Golden Energy and Resources (GEAR), will increase a loan facility to $70 million, partly to help the Australian coal miner advance its Isaac Plains project.

-New Hope and Golden Energy are seen by analysts and bankers as potential suitors for some of BHP Group's (BHP.AX) Australian coal assets, including the Mt.
-Arthur thermal coal mine and its stake in a steelmaking coal project with Japan's Mitsui (8031.T).
-Final bids are due for the assets in coming weeks, which BHP could sell separately or together. read more
+New Hope and Golden Energy are seen by analysts and bankers as potential suitors for some of BHP Group’s Australian coal assets, including the Mt.
+Arthur thermal coal mine and its stake in a steelmaking coal project with Japan’s Mitsui.
+Final bids are due for the assets in coming weeks, which BHP could sell separately or together.

 BHP’s divestment process is expected to be a good barometer of demand for so-called polluting assets such as coal amid rising pressure from financiers and environmental activists to switch to cleaner energy sources.